umutdenizpro/myalldotfiles/README.md

-# myalldotfiles
-My all dotfiles
+# My all configurations for rice